ayoussef-insight/self-hosted-agents/README.md

 - `ENV_AZP_PAT` Azure DevOps personal access token with the right permissions to allow the self-hosted agent to connect to Azure DevOps.
 - `ENV_LNX_ACI_NAME` The name of the Azure Container Instance to deploy the self-hosted agent image to.
 - `ENV_SUBNET_ID` The subnet resource Id for the container instance.
+- `ENV_DNS_SERVERS` A string array of private DNS servers to use.
+ACI does not inherit DNS from your virtual network.
+Example argument format - `["192.168.1.1", "192.168.1.2"]`.
+Supply empty array `[]` to use default Azure resolver.

 #### Run Build pipeline
 Run the build pipeline and when it is completed go to Azure portal and verify that the ACR is created and the agent image is published.